tsfu/airlog/README.md

 ### Globe
 This is made possible by  `CesiumJS` library and ChatGPT JS coding.
 For every trip you logged, it will draw an estimated flight route on earth, and mark depature/arrival info.
 When you edit/delete a trip record, the route changes accordingly.
 The loading of Cesium graphics may be lagging sometimes due to networks.

+You can use a basic search bar, a reset button, a 2D/3D switch, and a base-layer image provider picker that all come from default Cesium ion.

-When creating a Cesium 3D earth viewer, get access token at `https://ion.cesium.com/tokens`.
+When creating a Cesium 3D earth viewer, get an access token at `https://ion.cesium.com/tokens` and you may set your own configurations with your assets.

 ### Trips
 A table that holds your travel records, with detailed information you have added.